MOHAMEDHALBES/rtfm/services/app-attestation.md

 ## Verifying data assertions

-Once ```registerAppAttestation``` returned true, you can use ```generateDataAssertion``` to assert data.
+Once ```registerAppAttestation``` returned true, you can use ```generateDataAssertion``` in your app to assert data.
 Send assertion alongside with the data to your server and verify it there.
-[Sample PHP code](#) to verify data assertion.
+[Sample PHP code](https://github.com/appdb-official/php-app-attest-validator) to verify data assertion.

 ## Drawbacks

 At the moment Apple has not implemented interoperability for app attestation - there is no way for us to attest apps, as our framework works on app-level.
 We have submitted interoperability request to Apple and waiting for implementation.
 Only one Key with one ID may be assigned per installation UUID.
-So, upon updating of an app or reinstalling it, make sure to update it by calling ```registerAppAttestation``` again.
+So, upon reinstalling an app, make sure to update keys and attestation data by calling ```registerAppAttestation``` again.

-Last updated 15 Apr 2024.
+Last updated 19 Apr 2024.